 Players also compete in national mainstream sport including, British Tour, ITF Futures, Challenger and WTA and ATP Tour.
 Current scholars Jonny O’Mara, Scott Duncan and Maia Lumsden hold ATP and WTA world rankings.

 The Times & Sunday Times - Good University Guide 2020

 To be considered for a tennis scholarship, you must:

-Please complete and return the ISSP application form before 15 January (UCAS deadline) for a September start.
+Please complete and return the ISSP application form before 31 July for a September start.

-Scholarships are offered, subject to achieving relevant academic entry requirements before the end of June.
+Scholarships are subject to applicants achieving relevant academic entry requirements.